Taghazout Surf Travel Guide for 2026

 Although Taghazout surf is probably the most popular in the country, we’d recommend getting your gear in order before you arrive.
 There’s just not the mega array of surf shops here as you get in Portugal or France.
 What’s more, most camps have their own stuff ready to go.
 If you’re flying solo, it’s not hard to bring your hardware along.
 If not, these could be worth a look in…

-Little more than an open garage that’s packed with surf gear, Atlantis is a convenient pitstop in Taghazout if you’re on the hunt for boardshorts, branded sunnies, wetsuits, and after-surf wear.
+- Atlantis Surf Shop – Little more than an open garage that’s packed with surf gear, Atlantis is a convenient pitstop in Taghazout if you’re on the hunt for boardshorts, branded sunnies, wetsuits, and after-surf wear.
 Friendly folk.
 Good location.

-The Surf Berbere name is one of the most established in Taghazout.
+- Surf Berbere – The Surf Berbere name is one of the most established in Taghazout.
 It’s been offering surf camps and rentals in the small town for years and is known for quality and friendliness.
 It’s now also branched out into a surf shop.
 Head in to find mainly branded clothes, but also hardware like rash vests and wax.

-Where to eat in Taghazout
+Where to eat in Taghazout?

-Chez Titrite is all about uber-hearty, filling, and local food plates.
+- Chez Titrite – all about uber-hearty, filling, and local food plates.
 Moroccan meats make packed burger patties that are sure to help you refuel after a day on the Taghazout surf.
 There are French touches that come through in the sweet crepes and the tartare.
 But you can also find some local staples – tagines, North African bean salads, smoky dips.

 Things to do when you’re not surfing in Taghazout